jonotero/JARU_VM/README.md

 ## Features

-- Meticulously optimized virtual machine for minimal memory space requirements and efficient execution.
+- Optimized virtual machine for minimal memory space requirements and efficient execution.
 - Ideal for Internet of Things (IoT) projects.
 - Supports functions, classes, and a standard module library that expands the language's possibilities.
 - Easy to learn, making it suitable for education and rapid prototyping.